kene-anunagba/data-analysis-practice/README.md

 - Python (pandas)
 - Excel
 ## Goal
-To improve my ability to work with real-world data and build efficient workflows for analysis.
+To improve my ability to work with real data and build efficient workflows for analysis.